Azure/Industrial-IoT/docs/howto-deploy-modules.md

 ### Prerequisites

-1. Deploy the OPC Twin [dependencies](services/dependencies.md) and obtained the resulting `.env` file.
+1. [Deploy](howto-deploy-microservices.md) the Industrial IoT platform or at a minimum the required [dependencies](services/dependencies.md) and obtained the resulting `.env` file.
 Note the resource group name in the .env file to find the IoT Hub resource in the portal view.

 2. For a windows Windows IoT Edge runtime deoplyment:
     - Hyper-V must be active